ember-learn/deprecation-app/CONTRIBUTING.md

 `git commit -m "add glasses to nearsighted hamster (#6217)"`

 Once you're at the point that you'd like feedback, submit a Pull Request (new Pull Request button).
-Choose `master` for the base and your branch name for `compare`, then submit it!
+Choose `main` for the base and your branch name for `compare`, then submit it!

 Your PR will be reviewed by another contributor, and then either merged or have